csutton6/practicum-nycdot/ExploratoryAnalysis.md

 ### Bike Lane Analysis

 There are three main categories of bike lanes in the data, which we have termed Protected, Unprotected, and Sharrow.
-A fourth category is comprised of those road segments with a combination of one of the other three categories.
+A fourth category, Combination, is comprised of those road segments with a combination of the other three bike lane categories.

 | Protected | Unprotected | Sharrow |
 |-----------|-------------|---------|